Quench-induced spontaneous currents in rings of ultracold fermionic atoms: Comparing Ideal and Real Systems

-To date, most experimental studies of the KZM using ultracold atoms have utilized thermal quenches of bosons in harmonic, uniform box, and ring potentials, or of fermions in harmonic or uniform box potentials\cite{Corman2014, navon2015science, DonadelloPRA2016, beugnon2017IOP, Ko2019, GooPhysRevLett2022, DykePRL2021, RabgaPRA2023}.
-Recently, interaction quenches were employed for Kibble-Zurek (KZ) studies in a uniform Fermi gas ~\cite{LeeArXiv2023}.
-In the case of a harmonic trap, the KZ scaling exponents are modified, as causality restricts the trap region in which the KZM can proceed as usual \cite{del_CampoPRA2011}.
+In a non-uniform system such as a quantum gas in a harmonic trap, the KZ scaling exponents are modified, as causality restricts the trap region in which the KZM can proceed as usual.
+There has been some notable success adapting the basic KZM framework to describe inhomogeneous conditions by including finite-size corrections to correlation functions and accounting for modified causality conditions in non-uniform systems~\cite{MonacoPRB2009, WeirIOP2013, del_CampoPRA2011}.
 In harmonic and uniform box traps, post-quench dynamics of the spontaneously nucleated vortices lead to saturation of the defect density for fast quenches.
-These two observations can complicate interpretation of the KZ scaling laws in those settings.
-KZM studies in ring-shaped traps have some advantages for mitigating these effects: The ring is homogeneous azimuthally and the spontaneous excitations (persistent currents) are long lived and topologically protected.
-Furthermore, the use of fermionic $^6$Li allows for rapid quenches to be enacted by leveraging both large system equilibration rates (in part due to $^6$Li's low mass) and conveniently tunable interactions.
-This work is the first exploration of the KZM for fermionic atoms in a ring potential, and the first to simultaneously utilize interaction and thermal quenches.
-However, finite-size effects can still be important, and for technical reasons ring traps tend to be smaller than harmonic traps used in other experiments.
-In all experiments of these types, there is the additional complicating factor that the universality class describing the transition may be mean-field or beyond mean-field in nature, and may depend on both the quench details and the microscopic physics \cite{navon2015science}.
+These observations complicate interpretations of the KZ scaling laws in those settings.
+KZM studies in ring-shaped traps have some advantages for mitigating these effects: The ring is azimuthally homogeneous, and the spontaneous excitations (persistent currents) are much longer lived than vortices in a simply-connected trap.